BedlingtonStation PrimarySchool

 CONTEXT

 Hello!
 It is I, Professor Crankpot.
-Olive was so impressed with our last 'Book of Wonders' that she has asked me to get my team together again to create a new book at Portal Press!
-This brand new 'Book of Wonders' will be all about forces!
-All about the pushes and the pull, the twists and the turns!
+Olive was so impressed with our last ‘Book of Wonders’ that she has asked me to gather my team together again at Portal Press!
+This brand new ‘Book of Wonders’ will be all about forces, in particular - magnetism!
+All about magnetic forces, attracting and repelling, magnetic materials and mysterious invisible pulls!
 And I need your help!
 Will you be my team of authors to help write the book?
-I know you have great science skills which will come in handy too!
-I can't wait!
+I know your brilliant science skills will come in very handy.
+I can’t wait to investigate magnets with you all.
 Eureka!

 BROADENING EXPERIENCE